vre-hub/vre-hub.github.io/docs/extensions/rucio-jupyterlab/configuration.md

 :::

-Below you can find a configuration example.
+Below you can find a configuration file example:
 ```json
 # cat .jupyter/jupyter_server_config.json